Bruce Lee (2017)

 With a name like Bruce Lee (2017) and starring G. V. Prakash Kumar, you will be expecting a comedy film with an action take like in GV’s earlier film Enakku Innoru Per Irukku (2016).
 What we get instead is a blasé screenplay that goes on for two hours aimlessly.
-Kriti Kharbanda comes out older in comparison to G.V.Prakash, in few scenes she seems to be driving the narration; the Director Prashanth Pandiraj could’ve used it to his advantage and made a strong heroine subject.
+Kriti Kharbanda comes out older in comparison to G.V.Prakash, in a few scenes she seems to be driving the narration; the Director Prashanth Pandiraj could’ve used it to his advantage and made a strong heroine subject.

 Muniskanth has done his role well.
 He is going places with each film.
-The background for G.V.Prakash’s character getting the nickname “Bruce Lee” is unimaginative and serves no useful purpose in rest of the film.
+The background for G.V.Prakash’s character getting the nickname “Bruce Lee” is unimaginative and serves no useful purpose in the rest of the film.